-Vega has stated that a lot of the songs on Days of Open Hand were written about her dreams and accordingly, opening track ‘Tired of Sleeping’ is a gorgeous, folk-rock piece.
-Lead single ‘Book of Dreams is disappointingly bland, despite a nice tune, while songs like ‘Rusted Pipe’ and ‘Institution Green’ come across as lesser rewrites of ‘Solitude Standing’ from the previous record.
+Vega has stated that many of the songs on Days of Open Hand were written about her dreams and accordingly, opening track ‘Tired of Sleeping’ is a gorgeous, folk-rock piece.
+The lead single ‘Book of Dreams is disappointingly bland, despite a nice tune, while songs like ‘Rusted Pipe’ and ‘Institution Green’ come across as lesser rewrites of ‘Solitude Standing’ from the previous record.
 Vega’s biting vocal is effective on ‘Predictions’, while the ambitious closing track ‘Pilgrimage’ holds together well.

 The lack of memorable melodies is problematic on Days of Open Hand, but it’s a fascinating record nonetheless.

 On 99.9F° producer Mitchell Froom successfully makes a diverse Suzanne Vega album.
 99.9F° is often referred to an experimental album, but it’s noteworthy that several songs are completely pared down to Vega and her guitar.
 Froom enlists a crack band – Jerry Marotta on drums, Bruce Thomas from Elvis Costello’s Attractions on bass, and David Hidalgo from Los Lobos on guitar.
 In particular Thomas stars, with his busy bassline driving the title track.
 Froom’s arrangement ideas are also in evidence – the clattering industrial percussion of ‘Blood Makes Noise’ is an innovation that complements Vega’s songwriting.